3 best walking pads 2025: The best under-desk treadmills, tested and rated

 Reasons to avoid

-I found the Bluefin easy to use — there’s an LCD screen at the top of the treadmill that shows you your pace, calories, distance walked, and time, plus you can connect the treadmill to the Kinomapp app on your phone via Bluetooth.
+I found the Bluefin easy to use — there’s an LCD screen at the top of the treadmill that shows you your pace, calories, distance walked, and time, plus you can connect the treadmill to the Kinomap app on your phone via Bluetooth.
 The app isn't the best, but it shows you the basics.

 Because the treadmill has a Bluetooth connection, you can stream music from your phone to the treadmill's built-in speakers, so you can listen to music, podcasts, or meetings as you take an indoor stroll.

 Adjusting the speed of the treadmill is done with the remote control, which comes on a wristband that you can wear as you walk, or by the phone app.
-There are also six pre-set programs you can choose to follow, but during testing, I found these a little confusing, and all very similar.
+There are also six preset programs you can choose to follow, but during testing, I found these a little confusing and all very similar.

-The downside with this treadmill is the smaller belt, which might not be suitable for taller users.
+The downside of this treadmill is the smaller belt, which might not be suitable for taller users.
 I'm 5'2" and I found that when I wasn’t concentrating on walking and was focusing on my laptop, I tripped on the side panels once or twice, so taller users might need to look at something like the WalkingPad A1 Pro or WalkingPad C2.

 - Read our full Bluefin Fitness Task 2.0 Treadmill review

-- Read our full WalkingPad C2 review
+Read our full WalkingPad C2 review

 Also tested